Jan Timman

-Jan Timman (born 14 December 1951) is a Dutch chess grandmaster who was one of the world's leading chess players from the late 1970s to the early 1990s.
+Jan Hendrik Timman (14 December 1951 – 18 February 2026) was a Dutch chess grandmaster who was one of the world's leading players from the late 1970s to the early 1990s.
 At the peak of his career, he was considered to be the best non-Soviet player and was known as "The Best of the West".
-He has won the Dutch Chess Championship nine times and has been a Candidate for the World Chess Championship several times.
+He won the Dutch Chess Championship nine times and was a Candidate for the World Chess Championship several times.
 He lost the title match of the 1993 FIDE World Championship against Anatoly Karpov.

 Early career

-He is the son of mathematics professor Rein Timman and his wife Anneke, who as a schoolgirl was a mathematics student of former world champion Max Euwe.
-His older brother, Ton (1946–2014), held the chess title of FIDE Master.
+Jan Timman was born on 14 December 1951 in Amsterdam.
+He was the son of mathematics professor Reinier Timman and his wife Anneke, who as a schoolgirl was a mathematics student of former world champion Max Euwe.
+His older brother, Ton (1948–2014), held the chess title of FIDE Master.
 Jan Timman was already an outstanding prospect in his early teens, and at Jerusalem 1967 played in the World Junior Championship, aged fifteen, finishing third.

 Timman received the International Master title in 1971, and in 1974 attained Grandmaster status, making him the Netherlands' third after Max Euwe and Jan Hein Donner.
-In the same year he won the Dutch Championship for the first time, having finished second in 1972.
+In the same year he won the Dutch Championship for the first time.
 He was to win it again on many more occasions through 1996.
-His first notable international success was at Hastings 1973/74, where he shared victory with Tal, Kuzmin, and Szabó.
+His first notable international success was at Hastings 1973–74, where he shared victory with Tal, Kuzmin, and Szabó.
 A string of victories quickly followed at Sombor 1974 (with Boris Gulko), Netanya 1975, Reykjavík 1976 (with Fridrik Olafsson), Amsterdam IBM 1978, Nikšić 1978, and Bled/Portorož 1979.

 Tournament successes

 By 1982 Timman was ranked second in the world, behind only Anatoly Karpov.
 In the 1980s he won a number of very strong tournaments, including Amsterdam IBM in 1981, Wijk aan Zee in 1981 and 1985, Linares in 1988, the 1989 Euwe Memorial, and the 1989 World Cup tournament in Rotterdam.
 Other major successes included Las Palmas 1981, Mar del Plata 1982, Bugojno 1984, and Sarajevo 1984.
 One of his notable later successes was the 2nd Immopar Rapid Tournament in 1991, a weekend event which attracted a huge amount of prize money.
 In this knock-out format tournament he defeated Gata Kamsky 1½–½, Karpov 2–0, Viswanathan Anand 1½–½, and finally the World Champion Garry Kasparov 1½–½ to win the first prize of approximately 75,000 USD.
-His performance was equivalent to an Elo rating of 2950.